 The I/O controllers are as important to a vSAN configuration as the selection of disk drives. vSAN supports SAS, SATA, and SCSI adapters in either pass-through or RAID 0 mode. vSAN supports multiple controllers per ESXi host.

 You select between single- and multi-controller configuration in the following way:

 Multiple controllers can improve performance, and mitigate a controller or SSD failure to a smaller number of drives or vSAN disk groups.

 With a single controller, all disks are controlled by one device.
 A controller failure impacts all storage, including the boot media (if configured).

 Controller queue depth is possibly the most important aspect for performance.
 All I/O controllers in the VMware vSAN Hardware Compatibility Guide have a minimum queue depth of 256.
-Consider normal day-to-day operations and increase of I/O due to Virtual Machine deployment operations or re-sync I/O activity as a result of automatic or manual fault remediation.
+Consider regular day-to-day operations and increase of I/O because of virtual machine deployment operations, or re-sync I/O activity as a result of automatic or manual fault remediation.

 About SAS Expanders

 SAS expanders are a storage technology that lets you maximize the storage capability of your SAS controller card.
 Like switches of an Ethernet network, SAS expanders enable you to connect a larger number of devices, that is, more SAS/SATA devices to a single SAS controller.
 Many SAS controllers support up to 128 or more hard drives.

 Because VMware has not extensively tested SAS expanders, avoid configurations with SAS expanders.